Einstein Hermitian Metrics of Positive Sectional Curvature: Introduction

-Among those K\"ahler-Einstein metrics, only the ones on $\CP_2$ is of \emph{positive} sectional curvature.
-This follows, for example, by Andreotti's Theorem \cite{And}, which says that any compact complex surface $M$ with a K\"ahler metric of positive sectional curvature must be $\CP_2$.
-Andreotti's theorem is a special case of Frankel's conjecture \cite{Fra}, which was later proved by Siu and Yau \cite{SY}, which asserts that the generalization of the statement is true for all complex dimensions $n$.
+Among these K\"ahler-Einstein metrics, only the one on $\CP_2$ has \emph{positive} sectional curvature.
+This follows, for example, by Frankel's Theorem \cite{Fra:1961}, which says that any compact complex surface $M$ with a K\"ahler metric of positive sectional curvature must be $\CP_2$.\footnote[2]{Gursky and LeBrun have proved a stronger result which applies to more general Einstein metrics.
+See \cite{GL:1999}, Theorem B.} This result, which was proved using a result of Andreotti \cite{And:1957}, is a special case of the Frankel conjecture \cite{Fra:1961}, proved by Siu and Yau \cite{SY:1980}, which asserts that the generalization of the statement is true for all complex dimensions $n$.

-As a consequence of the following theorem, Gursky and LeBrun \cite{GL} reached at the same conclusion that $\CP_2$ is the unique compact complex surface with a positively curved K\"ahler-Einstein metric:

-\begin{thm}[Gursky-LeBrun] Let $(M^4,g)$ be a compact oriented Einstein 4-manifold of non-negative sectional curvature. \begin{enumerate} {(\roman{enumi})} \item if $M$ has positive intersection form, then $(M,g)= (\CP_2, g_{FS})$, up to rescaling and isometry; \item if $g$ is neither self-dual nor anti-self-dual, then $\frac{15}{4} |\tau| < \chi \leq 9$ where $\tau$ is the signature and $\chi$ is the Euler characteristic of $M$. \end{enumerate} \end{thm} Note that $\CP_2 \sharp k\overline{\CP}_2$ have $\tau=1-k$ and $\chi=3+k$, so the inequality is not satisfied if $k=3,4,\dots,8$.
-The K\"ahler-Einstein metrics on those surfaces cannot be self-dual (that is, $W_-\equiv 0$) or anti-self-dual (that is, $W_+\equiv 0$) as a consequence of

-and the fact that $|W_+|^2 = \frac{s^2}{24} $ for K\"ahler metrics.
-Indeed, since $\tau<0$, the signature formula implies that $g$ cannot be self-dual.
-If, on the other hand, $g$ were anti-self-dual, then $s=0$ since $g$ is K\"ahler, and also $\mathring{r} = 0$ since $g$ is Einstein.
-So, the two formulas would give different values for the integral $\displaystyle\int_M |W_-|^2 d\mu$ unless $k=9$; but this case is excluded from the range for $k$.

-Observe, in passing, that part (ii) has a similar taste with Hitchin's theorem \cite{H1}, which says that a compact oriented Einstein 4-manifold of positive sectional curvature should satisfy $\chi\geq (\frac{3}{2})^{3/2} |\tau|$; and the Hitchin-Thorpe inequality $\chi\geq \frac{3}{2} |\tau|$ which holds for all compact orientable Einstein 4-manifolds.

-If we relax the K\"ahler condition on the Einstein metric $g$, and merely assume that $g$ is \emph{hermitian}, that is $g(J\cdot,J\cdot)=g(\cdot,\cdot)$ for a complex structure $J$ on the manifold $M$, interesting enough, we get only two more exceptional metrics:
+If we relax the K\"ahler condition on the Einstein metric $g$, and merely assume that $g$ is \emph{Hermitian}, that is $g(J\cdot,J\cdot)=g(\cdot,\cdot)$ for a complex structure $J$ on the manifold $M$, quite remarkably, only two additional exceptional metrics appear: